Google Cloud has two services for storing and managing container images:

 IMAGE is the image's name.
 It can be different than the image's local name.
-In the Google Cloud Console, the project's registries are listed by the image name.
+In the Google Cloud console, the project's registries are listed by the image name.
 Each repository can hold multiple images with the same name.
-For example, it may hold different versions of an image called "quickstart-image".
+For example, it may hold different versions of an image called "my-image".

 @IMAGE-DIGESTat the end allows you to distinguish a specific version of the image, but it is also optional.
 If you don't specify a tag or the digest, Container Registry looks for the image with the default tag